 So how can patients be sure which practitioners are safe?
-It’s reasonable to trust a dentist, doctor or a nurse because they are regulated medics and their clinics have to meet cross-infection standards set by the Care Quality Commission.
+It’s reasonable to trust a dentist, doctor or a nurse because they are regulated medics and their clinics must meet cross-infection standards set by the Care Quality Commission.

-His long experience in this area is invaluable for Portmore patients who are interested in having a consultation to discuss lines and wrinkles, where Andre can prescribe and carry out anti-wrinkle injections, dermal fillers and other skin treatments with predictably perfect results.
+Her experience in this area is invaluable for Portmore patients who are interested in having a consultation to discuss lines and wrinkles, where Caoimhe can prescribe and carry out anti-wrinkle injections, dermal fillers and other skin treatments with predictably perfect results.

 She believes that the key to providing successful facial cosmetics is to focus on enhancing your natural beauty rather than changing your facial appearance.